Science fiction

-Science fiction (often shortened to sci-fi or abbreviated SF) is the genre of speculative fiction that imagines advanced and futuristic scientific or technological progress.
-The elements of science fiction have evolved over time: from space exploration, extraterrestrial life, time travel, and robotics; to parallel universes, dystopian societies, and biological manipulations; and, most lately, to information technology, transhumanism (and posthumanism), and environmental challenges.
-Science fiction often specifically explores human responses to the consequences of these types of projected or imagined scientific advances.
+Science fiction (often shortened to sci-fi or abbreviated SF) is the genre of speculative fiction that imagines advanced and futuristic changes in technology, scientific knowledge, or biological systems.
+The elements common to science fiction have increased over time: from space exploration, extraterrestrial life, time travel, and robotics; to parallel universes, dystopian societies, and biological manipulations; and, most recently, to information technology, transhumanism, posthumanism, and environmental challenges.
+Science fiction often explores human responses to the consequences of these types of projected or imagined scientific advances.

 The precise definition of science fiction has long been disputed among authors, critics, scholars, and readers.
 It contains many subgenres, including hard science fiction, which emphasizes scientific accuracy, and soft science fiction, which focuses on social sciences.
-Other notable subgenres are cyberpunk, which explores the interface between technology and society; climate fiction, which addresses environmental issues; and space opera, which emphasizes pure adventure in a universe in which space travel is common.
+Other notable subgenres are: space opera, which emphasizes pure adventure in a universe in which space travel is common; cyberpunk, which explores the interface between technology and society; and climate fiction, which addresses environmental issues.

 Precedents for science fiction are claimed to exist as far back as antiquity.
 Some books written in the Scientific Revolution and the Enlightenment Age were considered early science-fantasy stories.
 The modern genre arose primarily in the 19th and early 20th centuries, when popular writers began looking to technological progress for inspiration and speculation.
 Mary Shelley's Frankenstein, written in 1818, is often credited as the first true science fiction novel.
 Jules Verne and H. G. Wells are pivotal figures in the genre's development.
-In the 20th century, the genre grew during the Golden Age of Science Fiction; it expanded with the introduction of space operas, dystopian literature, and pulp magazines.
+In the 20th century, the genre grew during the Golden Age of Science Fiction, and it expanded with the introduction of space operas, dystopian literature, and pulp magazines.

 Science fiction has come to influence not only literature, but also film, television, and culture at large.
 Science fiction can criticize present-day society and explore alternatives, as well as provide entertainment and inspire a sense of wonder.